UKCloud/documentation/articles/vmware/vmw-how-create-vapp-network.md

 For more information about NAT rules, see [*How to create NAT rules*](vmw-how-create-nat-rules.md).

-To edit the mapping rules for a VM:
+To edit the NAT rules for a VM:

 1. In the left navigation panel, select **vApps**.